 -

-Checkpoints: Checkpoints are critical control points in the cell cycle that monitor the completion of key events and ensure that the cell only progresses to the next phase when conditions are favorable.
+Checkpoints: Checkpoints are critical control points in the cell cycle that monitor the completion of key events and see to it that the cell only progresses to the next phase when conditions are favorable.
 The major checkpoints occur at the end of G1, G2, and during metaphase.

 - G1 Checkpoint: Monitors cell size, DNA damage, and environmental conditions.
 If conditions are not suitable, the cell cycle is arrested.